Newborn Hearing Screening

 • calibration and upgrade of equipment.

-• Communicating screening results to families, primary care physicians, state EHDI system, and diagnostic audiology centers, as indicated.
+• Communicate screening results to families, primary care physicians, and diagnostic audiology centers, as indicated.

-• Referring infants for audiologic and medical services, as indicated.
+• Refer infants for audiologic and medical services, as indicated.

-• Advocating for the communication needs of all individuals, including advocating for the rights and funding of services for those with hearing loss.
+• Advocate for the communication needs of all individuals, including advocating for the rights to and funding of services for those with hearing loss.

 Roles and Responsibilities of Speech-Language Pathologists

-Speech-language pathologists (SLPs) who work in birthing hospitals may also be called upon to perform newborn hearing screenings.
-SLPs play a role in the hearing screening, speech/language/communication assessment, and rehabilitation of individuals with hearing loss and the referral of individuals suspected of having hearing loss to an audiologist.
-See ASHA's Scope of Practice in Speech-Language Pathology (ASHA, 2016).
+Speech-language pathologists (SLPs) may be called upon to perform newborn hearing screenings.
+SLPs play a role in the hearing screening process and in the referral of individuals suspected of having hearing loss to an audiologist.
+Professional roles and activities in speech-language pathology include clinical and educational services (e.g., screening); prevention and advocacy; and education, administration, and research.
+See ASHA’s Scope of Practice in Speech-Language Pathology (ASHA, 2016).

-• Performing newborn hearing screenings using automated equipment in the hospital and as part of outpatient screening programs with appropriate training and oversight from the managing audiologist.
+• Perform newborn hearing screenings using automated equipment in the hospital and as part of outpatient screening programs with appropriate training and oversight from the managing audiologist.

-• Communicating screening results to families, including recommendations for follow-up consistent with JCIH recommendations.
+• Communicate screening results to families, including recommendations for follow-up consistent with JCIH recommendations.

-• Documenting and sharing screening results with state public health agencies, primary care physicians, and diagnostic audiology centers as required by the state EHDI program.
+• Document and share screening results with state public health agencies, primary care physicians, and diagnostic audiology centers as required by the state EHDI program.

-• Collaborating with audiologists, physicians, nurses, and/or other professionals to ensure timely follow-up.
+• Collaborate with audiologists, physicians, nurses, and/or other professionals to ensure timely follow-up.

-• Referring infants for comprehensive audiologic, medical, and/or other professional services, as indicated.
+• Refer infants for comprehensive audiologic, medical, and/or other professional services, as indicated.

-• Advocating for the communication needs of all individuals, including advocating for the rights and funding of services for those with hearing loss.
+• Advocate for the communication needs of all individuals, including advocating for the rights to and funding of services for those with hearing loss.

 As indicated in the Code of Ethics (ASHA, 2023), SLPs who work in this capacity should be specifically educated and appropriately trained to do so.